pillieshwar/SaleStat/README.md

 8) right click on it and run as java application.
 9) after the application is started goto browser and enter the url: http://localhost:8090 (a login page will appear)

+#RUN UPDATED_SCHEMA.SQL IN MYSQL ( This will create entire schema and the database will be ready for use. )